-- I In the Home toolbar, click Add Material to open the Add Material window. - 2 Go to the Add Material window. - 3 In the tree, select Built-in>Structural steel. - 4 Click Add to Global Materials. - 5 In the Home toolbar, click ‡ Add Material to close the Add Material window.
+- I In the Home toolbar, click ‡ Add Material to open the Add Material window. - 2 Go to the Add Material window. - 3 In the tree, select Built-in>Structural steel. - 4 Right-click and choose Add to Global Materials. - 5 In the Home toolbar, click ‡ Add Material to close the Add Material window.